What should you

 Is my pricing saved or sent anywhere?

-Stop re-typing prices into spreadsheets
+Stop re-typing prices

 PrinterFlo saves your materials, rates and markup — then turns every calculation into a quote, an approval link, and a production job.